WILDLANDS

 Bhekula Biodiversity, Stewardship & Sustainable Livelihood Project

 Bhekula-Tshanini is an important community owned section of the Usuthu-Tembe-Futhi Transfrontier Park.
 WILDTRUST is working with these communities to maintain, expand, restore, and formally protect this reserve.
-Through this project, started in 2022 ending in 2025, this community is conserving the sand forest and associated savanna while developing eco-tourism based economic opportunities through the community hub.
-The project contributes to increasing the resilience and adaptation to global climate change of rural communities in the Tembe area through the sustainable protection and development of social, environmental, and economic livelihoods.
+Through this project, this community is conserving the sand forest and associated savanna while developing eco-tourism based economic opportunities through the community hub and nature reserve.
+The project aims to increase the resilience and adaptation to global climate change of rural communities in the Tembe area through the sustainable protection and development of social, environmental, and economic livelihoods.
 This project is part of the larger initiative supported by BMZ, focusing on enhancing the socio-ecological resilience of rural communities in the Maputaland area.

 uThukela